jscodin/css-exercises/grid/03-grid-layout-3/README.md

 done The container's second column is 4 times larger than the first column done The container element has a gap of 4px done The header element has two columns
-- The `ul` inside the menu element contains another grid
-- The `ul` inside the nav element contains another grid -done The sidebar element has a gap of 50px
+-done The `ul` inside the menu element contains another grid -done The `ul` inside the nav element contains another grid -done The sidebar element has a gap of 50px
 - The text elements in the sidebar are centered with grid
 - The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties